Aidar5/nattoeng/docs/source/book/12_useful_modules/os.rst

 Os
 ---------

-The ``os`` The os module allows working with the filesystem, environment and managing processes.
+The ``os`` module allows working with the filesystem, environment and managing processes.

-This subsection addresses only a few useful possibilities.
+This subsection addresses only several useful features.
 For a more complete description of the capabilities of the module please refer to
 `documentation <https://docs.python.org/3/library/os.html>`__ or
 `article on Pymotw <https://pymotw.com/3/os/>`__.